 - Bluetooth biometric monitoring - patient records their blood pressure throughout the day as directed by their provider

 - Medication reminders - patient receives medication reminders to ensure patient remain adherent to their medication plan, ensuring compliance to new and existing medications

 - Symptom surveys - patient provides insight into their symptoms, helping the provider understand trends behind blood pressure and other changes

 - Education modules - through hypertension specific education, the patient can understand how they can control their BP at home, and what actions they can take to promote better outcomes

 - Virtual visits - the patient and provider can communicate in real time if a blood pressure reading is out of range, if symptoms are exacerbated, or if the patient simply has questions about their care plan

 Blood Pressure Home Monitoring Supported in the Research

 Researchers have long been exploring the efficacy of remote monitoring for blood pressure management.
-A recent study out of Brigham and Women’s Hospital found that blood pressure home monitoring is an effective way to manage hypertension.
+A study out of Brigham and Women’s Hospital found that blood pressure home monitoring is an effective way to manage hypertension.
 130 patients with uncontrolled blood pressure were enrolled in the pilot study.
 Enrolled patients were provided with a Bluetooth-enabled blood pressure device which they used to measure their BP twice daily.
 Patient navigators received the readings in real-time via a dashboard.
 They used the data to provide day-to-day management of the patients’ condition.